 There are a number of follow-up and general strengthening exercises that you can perform with your pet after the six-week rest period has expired.
-It is also highly recommended that you take your pet to receive a radiograph of the previously injured joint to see how the healing is coming along.
+It is also highly recommended that your pet to receives a radiograph of the operated joint to see how the healing process is coming along.

 Between weeks 8 and 12:

 - Exercise can be increased slowly to 30-minute to 40-minute sessions.

 - Deep-water swimming is encouraged – no longer than 15 minutes several times a week.

 Keep in mind that pets recover at different rates but if your pet is not at near normal activity levels by weeks 12–16 an appointment should be made for reassessment.